This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Spina bifida is a neural tube birth defect that prevents your child's vertebrae from forming correctly.
-The nerves in your child's spinal cord may be exposed, or form outside his vertebrae or skin.
-There are several types of spina bifida.
+The nerves in your child's spinal cord may be exposed, or form outside the vertebrae or skin.
+Spina bifida has several types.
 Each type may affect your child in a different way.
 Spina bifida may cause nerve or brain damage.
-These increase his risk for learning disabilities, fluid buildup in the brain, or seizures.
-He may have delays in his education, self-care, and social skills.
-He may need to use a wheelchair, cane, or crutches.
-He may also have problems controlling his bladder and bowels.
+These increase his or her risk for learning disabilities, fluid buildup in the brain, or seizures.
+He or she may have delays in education, self-care, and social skills.
+He or she may need to use a wheelchair, cane, or crutches.
+He or she may also have problems controlling his or her bladder and bowels.

 WHILE YOU ARE HERE: